ishwargalane/planty/DEV_CONTAINER_USAGE.md

 - **Clean**: Remove all build artifacts
 - **Menuconfig**: Configure ESP-IDF parameters through a menu interface
 - **List Serial Ports**: Show available serial ports on your system
+- **OTA Update**: Perform an Over-The-Air update of your device without needing a USB connection

 To run any task:
 1. Press `Ctrl+Shift+P` (or `Cmd+Shift+P` on macOS) to open the Command Palette
 2. Type "Tasks: Run Task" and select it
 3. Choose the task you want to run

+### Using OTA Updates

+The "OTA Update" task allows you to update your device wirelessly:

+1. Ensure your device is provisioned and connected to the ESP-Rainmaker cloud
+2. Run the "OTA Update" task from VS Code
+3. If not installed, the ESP-Rainmaker CLI will be installed automatically
+4. You'll be prompted to log in to your ESP-Rainmaker account
+5. Enter your device ID when prompted (find this in the Rainmaker dashboard or using `rainmaker get-devices`)
+6. The firmware will be built and then deployed to your device over the air

+This eliminates the need to physically connect to your device for updates once it's been initially provisioned.

 ## Cross-Platform Development